DrakirL/DrakirL.github.io/p10/class/bard.md

 ### Level 6: Jack of All Trades
 You gain the following benefits:
++ Increase your Maximum HP and MP by 1.
-+ You gain 2 additional Skill Point this level. <br>
++ You gain 1 additional Skill Point this level. <br>
 + You gain Training with a musical instrument or a gaming set of your choice. <br>
-+ Your Versatile Spell may now be replaced with a Rank 3 or lower Spell.
-(PHRASING?)
 #### <br>

 ### Level 7: Subclass Feature